Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Introduction

+In medical image analysis, where data variability and complexity pose significant challenges, attention-based feature fusion proves to be particularly advantageous \cite{zheng2023casf}.
+Recent studies \cite{valanarasu2021medical}, \cite{li2022transbtsv2} have explored transformer-based approaches; however, self-attention mechanisms often struggle to capture fine-grained local features, leading to difficulties in distinguishing objects of interest from complex backgrounds.
+Recent advancements, such as Medical Transformer \cite{valanarasu2021medical}, GasHis Transformer \cite{chen2022gashis}, have demonstrated the efficacy of combining CNNs with transformers to capture both global and local features for tasks like disease detection and segmentation.
+These approaches emphasize the simultaneous learning of local spatial structures and long-range dependencies to reduce noise and improve feature representation.
+They offer potential for scalable and early diagnosis.
+However, these models exhibit high computational cost, making them impractical in resource-constrained areas.

-Interpretability and uncertainty quantification (UQ) are pivotal challenges ~\citep{tjoa2020survey, begoli2019need} in the application of DL models to radiology image classification ~\citep{faghani2023quantifying, huang2024review}.
-The inherent complexity of these models often limits transparency, making it difficult for clinicians to understand how decisions are made.
-This is particularly problematic in radiology, where high inter-patient variability, differences in imaging protocols, and noise can lead to inconsistent classification outcomes.
-Moreover, traditional classification networks frequently fail to provide uncertainty estimates, resulting in overconfident misclassifications undermining their reliability in clinical practice.
-So, quantifying uncertainty is essential for assessing the confidence of model predictions, enabling radiologists to weigh the risks and benefits of diagnostic decisions.
+Unlike traditional fusion methods like concatenation or element-wise addition, cross-attention captures complex dependencies and dynamically weights contributions from each modality, resulting in more informative and nuanced representations.
+Furthermore, clinical diagnosis requires interpretable models that support clinical decision-making.
+The inherent complexity of DL models often limits transparency, making it difficult for clinicians to understand how decisions are made.
+Class imbalance in datasets, where rare diseases are underrepresented, also leads to poor model generalization and biased predictions.
+Uncertainty Quantification (UQ) is critical to identify low-confidence predictions, enabling clinicians to prioritize cases for manual review.
+Thus, interpretability and UQ are pivotal challenges \cite{tjoa2020survey} \cite{doshi2025deep} in the application of DL models to radiological image classification \cite{faghani2023quantifying}, \cite{huang2024review}.
+This is particularly problematic in radiology, where high inter-patient variability, differences in imaging protocols, and noise can lead to inconsistent classification outcomes \cite{kinger2024review}.
+Moreover, traditional classification networks frequently fail to provide uncertainty estimates, undermining their reliability in clinical practice.
+Therefore, quantifying uncertainty alongside validity, such as coverage guarantees, is crucial for assessing the confidence in model predictions as shown in Figure~\ref{fig1}.